windriver-codecamp/GPU-WRLinux/3_Software/5_Applications/Unity/README.md

 ## Making My First Game on Unity 3D Engine
-This demo shows the scence of Vehicle Physics 5.2, which is running on Wind River Linux
+This demo shows the scene of Vehicle Physics 5.2, which is running on Wind River Linux

 ### Start Unity 3D Engine and create my first game